vinyldns/vinyldns/README.md

 - [Credits](#credits)

 ## Quickstart
-Docker images for VinylDNS live on Docker Hub at https://hub.docker.com/u/vinyldns/.
+Docker images for VinylDNS live on Docker Hub at <https://hub.docker.com/u/vinyldns/>.
 To start up a local instance of VinylDNS on your machine with docker:

 1. Ensure that you have [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/)
 1. Clone the repo: `git clone https://github.com/vinyldns/vinyldns.git`
 1. Navigate to repo: `cd vinyldns`
-1. Run `bin/docker-up-vinyldns.sh`.
-This will start up the api at `localhost:9000` and the portal at `localhost:9001` along with their dependencies, ping the API on `http://localhost:9000/ping` and the portal on `http://localhost:9001`, and notify you if either failed to start.
+1. Run `.bin/docker-up-vinyldns.sh`.
+This will start up the api at `localhost:9000` and the portal at `localhost:9001`
+1. See [Developer Guide](DEVELOPER_GUIDE.md#loading-test-data) for how to load a test DNS zone
-1. To stop the local setup, run `./bin/remove-vinyl-containers.sh` from the project root.
+1. To stop the local setup, run `./bin/remove-vinyl-containers.sh`.

+There exist several clients at <https://github.com/vinyldns> that can be used to make API requests, using the endpoint `http://localhost:9000`

-Things to try after VinylDNS is running:
+## Things to try in the portal
 1. View the portal at <http://localhost:9001> in a web browser
 1. Login with the credentials ***testuser*** and ***testpassword***
 1. Navigate to the `groups` tab: <http://localhost:9001/groups>
-1. Click on the **New Group** button and create a new group
+1. Click on the **New Group** button and create a new group, the group id is the uuid in the url after you view the group
-1. Navigate to the `zones` tab: <http://localhost:9001/zones>
+1. View zones you connected to in the `zones` tab: <http://localhost:9001/zones> (Note, see [Developer Guide](DEVELOPER_GUIDE.md#loading-test-data) for creating a zone)
-1. Click on the **Connect** button to connect to zone, the `bin/docker-up-vinyldns.sh` started up a local bind9 DNS server with a few test zones preloaded, connect to `Zone Name = dummy.`, `Email = sometest@vinyldns.com`, `Admin Group = the group you just created`.
-The DNS Server and Zone Transfer Server can be left blank as the test zones use the defaults
-1. This is async, so refresh the zones page to view the newly created zone
-1. Click the **View** button under the **Actions** column for the `dummy.` zone
-1. You will see that some records are preloaded already, this is because these records existed in the bind9 server and VinylDNS automatically syncs records with the backend DNS server upon zone connection
+1. You will see that some records are preloaded in the zoned already, this is because these records are preloaded in the local docker DNS server and VinylDNS automatically syncs records with the backend DNS server upon zone connection
 1. From here, you can create DNS record sets in the **Manage Records** tab, and manage zone settings and ***ACL rules*** in the **Manage Zone** tab